25 Harbor Porpoise Bycatch

-Description: The data presented here are time series of the species specific estimates of bycatch from U.S. North Atlantic commercial fisheries.
+Description: The data presented here are a time series of estimates of harbor porpoise bycatch from U.S. North Atlantic commercial fisheries.

 Indicator family:

-Contributor(s): Debra Palka, Kristen Procoda, Marjorie Lyssikatos, Kimberly Murray
+Contributor(s): Debra Palka, Kristin Precoda, Marjorie Lyssikatos, Kimberly Murray

 Affiliations: NEFSC

-Spatial scale: US waters from North Carolina to Canada from the U.S. coastline to the U.S. exclusive economic zone, 200 nautical miles offshore, thus, including all EPU, the full shelf and beyond.
+Spatial scale: US waters from North Carolina to Canada, from the U.S. coastline to the U.S. exclusive economic zone 200 nautical miles offshore, thus including all EPUs, the full shelf and beyond.

 Synthesis Theme:

-Bycatch reduction plans developed by Marine Mammal Protection Act’s Take Reduction Teams were needed to reduce the bycatch of harbor porpoises starting in 1997 (Fig. x) and reduce the bycatch of pilot whales starting in xxxx.
-The more recent reduction in harbor porpoise bycatch since 2010 is probably due not only to the Take Reduction Team’s bycatch mitigation plan but also related to a corresponding decrease in gillnet fishing effort and in seasonal shifts of harbor porpoises that appear to be related to climatic changes (see Fig xx).
-The high level of variability of the annual gray seal estimates may be due in part by variable gillnet landings, limited observer coverage, especially since 2019 due to Covid-19, and the effects of the Northeast pinniped unusual mortality event for harbor and gray seals that was declared in 2022.
-The unusual mortalities were mostly located off the coast Maine and considered to be due to infectious diseases.
+A bycatch reduction plan developed by the Take Reduction Team was needed to reduce the bycatch of harbor porpoises starting in 1997 (https://www.fisheries.noaa.gov/new-england-mid-atlantic/marine-mammal-protection/harbor-porpoise-take-reduction-plan; Fig. x).
+The reduction in harbor porpoise bycatch since 2010 is probably related not only to the Take Reduction Team’s bycatch mitigation plan but also to a corresponding decrease in gillnet fishing effort and to seasonal shifts of harbor porpoise that appear to be related to climate changes.

 ecodata name: ecodata::harborporpoise